philwhiles/frettler/README.md

 # Frettler - A Java 11 musical scale and chord generator with guitar fretboard and chord rendering

+## Building
+The application is built using maven, but you don't need to have maven pre-installed - you can build an executable jar with the following

+{code}

+./mvnw clean install assembly:single

+{code}

+And then run it with :

+{code}

+java -jar target/frettler-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+{code}

 ## Engine
 The engine can generate Lists of notes that represent given scales, and can calculate the chords within that scale.
 The engine knows nothing about a guitar, it simply applies music theory to generate Java lists of the notes in scales and chords.